Searching for the perfect prom dress takes time and energy.

 The original buyer determines the price and if you have many options, you can choose the one that fits your budget the best.

-So if a particular dress has caught your attention, you may look up some online places that offer used prom dress listings like our website, to get it for a fraction of its original price–instead of resorting into cheap Chinese imitations.
+So if a particular dress has caught your attention, you may look up some online places that offer used prom dress listings, to get it for a fraction of its original price–instead of resorting into cheap Chinese imitations.

 - You get to see how the prom dress looks like worn by real average sized girls instead of models.